Virus Dynamics with Behavioral Responses: Payoff Structure

 The equilibrium action $q_R(t)$ of recovered individuals is no longer constant, because the optimal value of $q_R(t)$ depends on $q_S(t)$ and the size of the recovered population.
 Equations~(\ref{eq:foccompS}) and~(\ref{eq:foccompR}) give linear first-order conditions for $q_S(t)$ and $q_R(t)$, and we can solve for the equilibrium action\footnote{Because we assume $a>0$ and $b<2a$, there exists a unique equilibrium and the activity levels are positive at equilibrium.}

-Our baseline results from Section \ref{sec:dynamics} remain similar; the proof of Proposition~\ref{prop:limits} does not use the functional form of payoffs and the proof of Propostition~\ref{prop:singlepeaked} is easily adapted.
-We extend our risk compensation results from Section~\ref{sec:risk}.
+We next extend our risk compensation results from Section~\ref{sec:risk}.
+To do so, we first define a high infection risk condition that allows for strategic spillovers:

-\begin{defin} There is \textbf{high infection risk} at time $t$ if \end{defin} The definition generalizes Definition~\ref{def:hir}.
+\begin{defin} The \textbf{high infection risk} condition holds at time $t$ if \end{defin} The definition generalizes Definition~\ref{def:hir}.
 The new term on the right-hand side is positive under strategic substitutes and negative under strategic complements.
 So high infection risk is easier to achieve under strategic complements and harder to achieve under strategic substitutes.